JTinglof/elf-files/README.md

 ./prog1_3 file_name section_name

-Where file is a Elf binary executable and section_name is the name of a section header inside the target file.
+Where file_name is a Elf binary executable and section_name is the name of a section header inside the target file.

 ## **Design Choices**